 One of my DEA tenets revolved around respect of others or in Bob Patrick’s words, “have a good attitude toward others in the room.”
 One group of students had smaller groups within the larger group that had outright hostile feelings toward one another.
 As I reflect, I’m certain some of this had roots deeper than just Latin class.
 I’ve always used my relationship with students to talk these short of situations out but with this group it didn’t work.
 I was caught off guard and I didn’t respond quickly enough nor consistently enough.
 The overall attitude within the group became extremely negative.

 I didn’t have a clear and concise plan for a response to such a situation.
 Self regulation wasn’t going to work with this group, but I kept trying to offer students chances to regulate.
 It didn’t work.
 The attitude with this group didn’t start to improve until I met with a principal and developed an extremely specific plan that was aligned to the student handbook and administration values.
 The legalize type of policy didn’t fit my teacher personality but over time it started to turn the overall atmosphere around, which I owed to the students who were responsible even within the confines of a difficult attitude.
+In the end, I ditched the DEA process for more simple rules that are connected to our school’s expectations.

 Chapter 3 of Better than Carrots or Sticks continues by expressing the importance of consistent procedures in a building to offer consistency to students.
 This isn’t something I can control on my own but I can start to look for opportunities to offer suggestions at a building level.
 As the chapter continues it discusses the importance of procedures to celebrate successes.
 This shouldn’t be an idea that surprises me but for some reason developing consistent ways to celebrate always seems difficult for me.
 In the past I have tried a few things such as giving out a “Latin geek” pencil to high test scores and semester Latin superlative awards based on student performance but I find myself dreading the extra work these things create.
 But what are some simple ways to create these celebrations?
 An example found on page 59 is to have a Success jar.
 Once a week sit around comfortably with students to share the successes and celebrate.